RhodiumToad/pllua-ng/README.md

 Please report any remaining bugs or missing functionality on github.

-Currently it should build against (recent point releases of) pg versions 9.5, 9.6, 10, and 11.
+Currently it should build against (recent point releases of) pg versions 9.5, 9.6, 10, 11, 12 and 13.
 It is known that this module will never work on pg versions before 9.5 (we rely critically on memory context callbacks, which were introduced in that version).

-Lua 5.3 and LuaJIT 2.1beta (with COMPAT52) are fully supported at this time.
+Lua 5.3 and LuaJIT 2.1beta (with COMPAT52) are fully supported at this time; support for Lua 5.4 will be added soon.

 Documentation is being migrated from this README to a more comprehensive
 document: